 Who is a Candidate?

-Patients with sagging skin and poor facial tone who have jowl formation (the lower cheeks and jaw line are saggy) or have poorly defined jaw line are the routine candidates.
-Men and women with wrinkled, saggy and fatty neck are candidate for a face and neck or neck lift.
+Patients with sagging skin and poor facial tone who have jowl formation (the lower cheeks and jawline are saggy) or have poorly defined jawline are the routine candidates.
+Men and women with wrinkled, saggy and fatty neck are candidates for a face and neck or neck lift.
 Those patients who desire a less tired and more youthful look will benefit from this procedure.
-Patient with facial trauma might benefit from partial lift to correct any asymmetry; however, skin surface defect and discoloration as well as lines around the mouth is not corrected by this procedure.
+Patient with facial trauma might benefit from a partial lift to correct any asymmetry; however, skin surface defect and discoloration, as well as lines around the mouth, is not corrected by this procedure.

 Recovery-Recuperation and Healing

 Recovery is generally dependent on the extent of the surgery.
 In majority of the cases the patient is sent home with a responsible adult.
 For the first 3 days, stiffness in the neck and some soreness with swallowing and eating may occur.
 Patients should keep their head elevated for the first 5 days post operatively.
 It is crucial to maintain a clean wound site.
 In most cases the patient is asked to clean the incision site on a daily bases.
 Facial creams, make up or other products may be used on day after surgery but not on or near the incision site.
 Noticeable swelling and bruising typically lasts 3 to 7 days; however, it is common for some residual bruising and swelling may take several weeks to resolve.
 The compression garment needs be worn for approximately one week.
 In most cases, your cosmetic surgeon will use an absorbable suture; however any non absorbable suture will be removed in one week.

 “I highly recommend them for any type of surgery.
 No matter where you are in the world, this doctor and his team are the best to visit.”
 Neneh K.